luisoos/lib/README.md

 # `/lib`

 Chat with all of your documents at once.
-Perfect for school & university.

-> [!NOTE] > `/lib` is a web-based SaaS that lets users use huge context-aware vector AI.
+Perfect UX, great integrations.

 ## To-do